alexandergmzx/embedded_assignments/README.md

 # Assigments solved for the course

-This repository compiles all the work done and the knowledge learned from Alex Fosdick, ECE professor form Colorado Boulder
+This repository compiles all the work done and the knowledge learned from Alex Fosdick, ECE professor from the University of Colorado Boulder

 # Week 1